ganamir/xQTL_genomic_architecture_analysis/README.md

 write.table(bb3, fileout)
 #write.table(bb4, fileout_meansBySample)
 ````

 </details>

-Because we have ~100 DGRP founders, we need to make sure that hierachical clustering works properly and creates a proper amount of haplotype blocks (x>1).
+Because we have ~100 DGRP founders, we need to make sure that adaptive hierachical clustering works properly and creates a proper amount of haplotype blocks (x>1).

 Number of haplotypes has to stay biologically relevant, while not being overdiscriminatory (<100)